Hyperconvexity and Tight Span Theory for Diversities: Introduction

-The structure of this paper is as follows: In Section~\ref{sec:tightspan} we develop the basic theory of tight spans on diversities, defining the appropriate diversity for a tight span and showing that every diversity embeds into its tight span.
+The structure of this paper is as follows: In Section~\ref{sec:tightspan} we develop the basic theory of tight spans on diversities.
+We define the {\em diversity tight span} $(T_X,\delta_T: \Pf(T_X)\rightarrow \Re)$ of a diversity $(X,\delta)$ and show that every diversity embeds into its diversity tight span.
 In Section~\ref{sec:hyperconvex} we characterise diversities that are isomorphic to their tight spans.
 Here, isomorphism is defined in analogy to isometry for metric spaces.
-These are the {\em hyperconvex} diversities, a direct analogue of metric hyperconvexity.
+These are the {\em hyperconvex} diversities, a direct analogue of hyperconvex metrics.
 We prove that diversity tight spans, like metric tight spans, are injective, and are formally the injective envelope in the category of diversities.
 In Section~\ref{sec:tightlinks} we explore in more detail the direct links between diversity tight spans and metric tight spans.
-We show when the diversity equals the diameter diversity (as defined above) the diversity tight span is isomorphic to the diameter of the metric tight span.
+We show that when the diversity equals the diameter diversity (as defined above) the diversity tight span is isomorphic to the diameter diversity of the metric tight span.
 In Section~\ref{sec:phylo} we study the tight span of a phylogenetic diversity, and prove that taking the tight span of a phylogenetic diversity recovers the underlying tree in the same way that taking the tight span of an additive metric recovers its underlying tree.
-This theory is developed for {\em real trees}.
+This theory is developed for {\em $\Re$-trees}.

 Finally, in Section~\ref{sec:Steiner} we examine applications of the theory to the classical Steiner Tree problem.
 Dress and Kr\"uger \cite{Dress87} defined an {\em abstract} Steiner tree where the internal nodes did not have to sit in the given metric space.
 They proved that these abstract Steiner trees can be embedded in the tight span.
 We extend their results to Steiner trees based on diversities, thereby obtaining tight bounds for the classical Steiner tree problem.